-There is something about losing yourself in music in a third world country.
+There is something about losing yourself in Bangladesh.
 Sublime.

 But I slowly learnt who was genuine, dug out the authentic good food, cut out the con men and hung out with the folks who never met foreginers, and witnessed their everyday beauty, it was bliss.

 For every awful bed I slept on, (as I often slummed it), to the crazy traffics jams, the distress and heartbreaking stories I would hear from kind, poor folks smiling and pleading for help, it was worth it.
 I would return to my room, and turn to my favourite musicians.